Asmeble/web_dev_repo/README.md

-# Welcome to the web development repository.
+# Welcome to the web_dev_repo.

-If you are new, most of this can get you up to speed to get started on web development and where to look to keep it.
+In this repo, you will learn what you can do with front-end and backend components to build a website.
+ The content in this repository is for those who want to get into the basics of web development.